Rock of Ages

 Is it any good?

-Except for the first uncomfortable 15 minutes, when you'll wonder whether you're in for a hokey cheese-fest that will have you feeling sorry for all of the big names who've signed up for this endeavor -- that opening scene on the bus incites giggles, and not in a good way -- ROCK OF AGES is an entertaining romp through 1980s rock.
+ROCK OF AGES is an entertaining romp through 1980s rock, as long as you can overlook the first uncomfortable 15 minutes.
+You'll initially wonder whether you're in for a hokey cheese-fest that will have you feeling sorry for all of the big names who've signed up for this endeavor (that opening scene on the bus incites giggles, and not in a good way).
 It's all about managing expectations: Don't enter the theater expecting a profoundly moving experience, a la Billy Elliot.
 To start, it's campy, and the translation from Broadway to the screen can be awkward.
 But the music ("Pour Some Sugar on Me," "I Can't Fight This Feeling") is eminently sing-able.
 And most of the performances are winning.
 So before you know it, you're (sort of) won over.